-4.5 Keeping us informed of changes
+4.4 Keeping us informed of changes

-It is vital that the information we hold for commissioned trainees, their supervisors and EPDs plus Education and Training Leads (if applicable), is up to date.
+It is vital that the information we hold for trainees, their supervisors and EPDs and Education and Training Leads (if applicable), is up to date.

-Task Date completed

-Visit our Workforce and Quality web page

-and familiarise yourself with the Educational

-Infrastructure change process.
+Visit our Workforce and Quality web page and familiarise yourself with the Educational Infrastructure change process.

-ŏ i

-4.5.1 Changes in employment status for all commissioned trainees
+4.4.1 Changes in employment status for all trainees receiving a training contribution from us

-Financial contributions for commissioned trainee posts are only paid whilst trainees are employed by the organisation and in accordance with our provision of training annex to the NHS Education Contract.
-If a trainee ceases employment, the EPD must inform us via email to pharmacy.london@hee.nhs.uk.
+Financial contributions are only paid to employers whilst trainees are employed and in accordance with the relevant section of the NHS Education Funding Agreement.
+If a trainee ceases employment, the EPD must inform us via email.
+Our email address is: england.wtepharmacy.london@nhs.net.

-If a trainee pharmacist ceases employment, the EPD together with the trainee's designated supervisor must ensure any outstanding evidence requiring assessment is completed and that the E-portfolio is updated to reflect the learning outcomes that the trainee has met, and all relevant progress reviews are completed.
+If a foundation trainee pharmacist (FTP) ceases employment, the EPD together with the trainee's designated supervisor must ensure any outstanding evidence requiring assessment is completed and that the trainee's E-portfolio (see appendix A) is updated to reflect the learning outcomes that the trainee has met, and all relevant progress reviews are completed.

-4.5.2 Processes for educational or designated supervisor changes
+4.4.2 Process for all trainee changes